News Headlines on Our Research

 About Us

-Welcome to the emerging Nanoelectronic Devices Research Laboratory (eNDR Lab) at the School of Physics, IISER Thiruvananthapuram.
-We are a group of experimentalists on Applied Condensed Matter Physics consisting of Ph.D., BS-MS major and minor, external major and summer visiting students.
-Our research group is involved in the fabrication and characterization of thin film devices using promising and emerging nanomaterials, which include halide perovskites (CsPbBr3 & Cs4CuSb2Cl12), MXene, organic semiconductors, two-dimensional (2D) transition metal dichalcogenides (TMDCs) (2D MoS2 & ReS2), transparent amorphous oxides (TAOs), and varieties of quantum dots (QDs).
-Apart from the electronic and optoelectronic applications, we also engage in a meticulous way to study their plasmonic properties as quasiparticle phenomena.
+Our research focuses on the fabrication and characterization of thin film devices using cutting-edge nanomaterials, including halide perovskites (CsPbBr3 & Cs4CuSb2Cl12), MXenes, organic semiconductors, two-dimensional transition metal dichalcogenides (2D MoS2 & ReS2), transparent amorphous oxides (TAOs), and various quantum dots (QDs).
+In addition to exploring electronic and optoelectronic applications, we rigorously study their plasmonic properties as quasiparticle phenomena.

-Our group members are experienced in working inside an inert environment (MBraun glove box) and cleanroom.
-Everyone is experienced with various experimental techniques, including spin-coating, lithography (e-beam and photo), e-beam evaporation, sputtering, atomic force microscopy (C-AFM and KPFM), scanning tunnelling microscopy (STM), X-ray and ultraviolet photoelectron spectroscopy (XPS and UPS), scanning electron microscopy (SEM) and transmission electron microscopy (TEM).
-Members are familiar with the digital multimeters, potentiostat, source measuring unit, including parameter analyser for electrical characterizations.
-We are committed to developing reproducible, promising and emerging device applications that would contribute widely to society.
-Drawing inspiration from the words of Carl Edward Sagan, “Somewhere, something is waiting to be known”, we constantly strive to develop high-performing nanoelectronic devices.
+Our team is well-versed in working within inert environments (MBraun glove box) and cleanroom settings.
+We are skilled in a range of experimental techniques, such as spin-coating, lithography (e-beam and photo), e-beam evaporation, sputtering, atomic force microscopy (C-AFM and KPFM), scanning tunneling microscopy (STM), X-ray and ultraviolet photoelectron spectroscopy (XPS and UPS), scanning electron microscopy (SEM), and transmission electron microscopy (TEM).
+Our members are also proficient with digital multimeters, potentiostats, source measuring units, and parameter analyzers for electrical characterizations.

 Collaborators